TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.rst

 .. class:: SourcelessFileLoader(fullname, path)

-   A concrete implementation of :class:`importlib.abc.FileLoader` which can import bytecode files (i.e. no source code files exist).
+   A concrete implementation of :class:`importlib.abc.FileLoader` which can agiza bytecode files (i.e. no source code files exist).

-   Please note that direct use of bytecode files (and thus not source code files) inhibits your modules from being usable by all Python implementations or new versions of Python which change the bytecode format.
+   Please note that direct use of bytecode files (and thus not source code files) inhibits your modules kutoka being usable by all Python implementations or new versions of Python which change the bytecode format.